 As a closed-end investment company regulated as a BDC under the 1940 Act, the Company is prohibited from selling shares of its common stock at a price below the current net asset value of the stock, or NAV, unless the Company's stockholders approve such a sale and its Board of Directors makes certain determinations.
 On May 26, 2011, subject to certain Board of Director determinations, the Company's stockholders approved the ability to sell or otherwise issue shares of the Company's common stock at a price below its then current net asset value per share for a twelve month period expiring on the anniversary of the date of stockholder approval.
-In any such case, the price at which the Company's Board of Directors, closely approximates the market value of such common stock.
+In any such case, the price at which the Company's common stock would be issued and sold may not be less than a price that, in the determination of the Company's Board of Directors, closely approximates the market value of such common stock.
 Any sale of the Company's common stock at a price below NAV would have a dilutive effect on NAV.